charliekozey/phase-4-music-review-project/README.md

 # Zoundd

-Zoundd is a music review / social media app.
-Users can search the entire spotify catalog to find albums they have been listening to and leave a review.
-Follow your friend's to see their latest reviews!
-Zoundd runs with React on a rails api.
+Zoundd is a social music review app.

+Users can search the entire Spotify catalog to find albums they have been listening to and leave a review.

+Follow your friends to see their latest reviews!

+Zoundd runs with React on a Rails API.